OE4T/meta-tegra/README.md

 PLEASE NOTE
 -----------

+* NVIDIA recommends using L4T R32.3.1/JetPack 4.3 for
+  production use.
+The JetPack release supported here is labeled a "developer preview".

-* Starting with JetPack 4.2, packages outside the L4T BSP can only be downloaded with an NVIDIA Developer Network login.
+* Some packages outside the L4T BSP can only be downloaded with an NVIDIA Developer Network login - in particular, the CUDA host-side tools.

-  So to use CUDA 10, cuDNN, and any other packages that require a Devnet login, you **must** create a Devnet account and download the JetPack packages you need for your builds using NVIDIA SDK Manager.
+  To use any packages that require a Devnet login, you must create a Devnet account and download the JetPack packages you need for your builds using NVIDIA SDK Manager.

   You must then set the variable NVIDIA_DEVNET_MIRROR to "file://path/to/the/downloads" in your build configuration